CCBDA-UPC/Assignments-2020/README.md

 ## Deadlines

-The deadlines for each assignment will be published at the "FIB Racó" and are hard deadlines.
+The deadlines for each assignment will be published at the "FIB Racó".